aplteam/MarkAPL/Docs/MarkAPL_for_Programmers.md

 Notes:

 * If the function returns something that starts with a `<` and ends with a corresponding tag then it is recognized as an HTML block.
-You can prevent that by adding leading white space.
+You can prevent that by adding leading spaces.
 * The `<pre><code>` must go onto the same line as the first line of the code; otherwise you end up with a starting empty line.
 * If the embedded function returns something with a depth different from 0, 1 and 2 an error is thrown.
-* Anything that is supposed to be recognized as an HTML block **must not** carry any leading white space: an HTML block starts by definition with a `<` char.
+* Anything that is supposed to be recognized as an HTML block **must not** carry any leading spaces: an HTML block starts by definition with a `<` char.

 The `ns` namespace.